Shetland: Films and television

-A number of other films have been made on or about Shetland including A Crofter's Life in Shetland (1932), A Shetland Lyric (1934), Devil's Gate (2003) and It's Nice Up North (2006), a comedy documentary by Graham Fellows.
+Michael Powell made The Edge of the World in 1937, a dramatisation based on the true story of the evacuation of the last 36 inhabitants of the remote island of St Kilda in 1930.
+Other films on or about Shetland include A Crofter's Life in Shetland (1932), A Shetland Lyric (1934), and It's Nice Up North (2006), a comedy documentary by Graham Fellows.
 The Screenplay film festival takes place annually in Mareel, a cinema, music and education venue.

 The BBC One television series Shetland, a crime drama, is set in the islands and is based on the book series by Ann Cleeves.
 The programme is filmed partly in Shetland and partly on the Scottish mainland.

 Wildlife

 Shetland has three national nature reserves, at the seabird colonies of Hermaness and Noss, and at Keen of Hamar to preserve the serpentine flora.
 There are a further 81 SSSIs, which cover 66% or more of the land surfaces of Fair Isle, Papa Stour, Fetlar, Noss, and Foula.
 Mainland has 45 separate sites.

 Flora

 The landscape in Shetland is marked by the grazing of sheep and the harsh conditions have limited the total number of plant species to about 400.
 Native trees such as rowan and crab apple are only found in a few isolated places such as cliffs and loch islands.
 The flora is dominated by Arctic-alpine plants, wild flowers, moss and lichen.
 Spring squill, buck's-horn plantain, Scots lovage, roseroot and sea campion are abundant, especially in sheltered places.
 Shetland mouse-ear (Cerastium nigrescens) is an endemic flowering plant found only in Shetland.
 It was first recorded in 1837 by botanist Thomas Edmondston.
 Although reported from two other sites in the nineteenth century, it currently grows only on two serpentine hills in the island of Unst.
 The nationally scarce oysterplant is found in several islands and the British Red Listed bryophyte Thamnobryum alopecurum has also been recorded.
 Listed marine algae include: Polysiphonia fibrillosa (Dillwyn) Sprengel and Polysiphonia atlantica Kapraun and J.Norris, Polysiphonia brodiaei (Dillwyn) Sprengel, Polysiphonia elongata (Hudson) Sprengel, Polysiphonia elongella, Harvey.
 The Shetland Monkeyflower is unique to Shetland and is a mutation of the Monkeyflower (mimulus guttatus) introduced to Shetland in the 19th century.